 The idea is to layer the ingredients so they stand out.

 - 3/4 cup Flour

 - 1/2 cup Cocoa Powder

 - 1/2 teaspoon Baking Powder

-- 12 tablespoons melted Butter (eliminate from jar)
+- 12 tablespoons melted Butter (eliminate from a jar)

 - 1 1/2 cups of Granulated White Sugar

-- 1 tablespoon Pure Vanilla Extract (eliminate from jar unless using a powdered vanilla)
+- 1 tablespoon Pure Vanilla Extract (eliminate from the jar unless using powdered vanilla)

 - 1 cup of Semi-Sweet Chocolate Chips

-Obviously you would keep the butter, eggs and vanilla extract our of the jar and have the recipient add them while preparing to bake the brownies.
+Obviously, you would keep the butter, eggs, and vanilla extract out of the jar and have the recipient add them while preparing to bake the brownies.
 Nuts are optional but I’d keep them out too.